oshaughnessy/maysl.soccer/_pages/rules.md

 * Guest players must be approved by both coaches and the game officials.
-* Unless otherwise stated, these are _guidelines_ subject to the judgement of the officials at the event and the MAYSL directors.
+* Unless otherwise stated, these are _guidelines_ subject to the judgement of the officials at the event and MAYSL representatives.
 Exceptions may be made to address conditions not accounted for here (for example, when players involved in a game have limitations due to medical conditions).

 ### Game-time Team Sizes